BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 - **Resource Constraints**: Adaptive music systems can be resource intensive, potentially impacting game performance.
 Developers must balance audio quality with system performance to maintain a smooth gaming experience.

 By addressing these challenges and employing advanced technologies, developers can achieve immersive and responsive musical experiences for the pleasure of the players.

+---

+## Benefits and Limitations

+### Benefits

+- **Enhanced Immersion**: Adaptive music deepens player engagement by aligning the soundtrack with in game events, creating a more immersive experience.

+- **Emotional Resonance**: Dynamic music enhances the emotional impact of storytelling, reinforcing narrative themes and character arcs.

+### Limitations

+- **Technical Constraints**: Implementing adaptive music requires sophisticated systems and can be resource intensive, potentially impacting game performance.

+- **Development Cost**:The complexity of composing and integrating adaptive music can lead to increased development time and expenses.